PROGRAM OFFERING

 Students are not encouraged to learn by remembering but by learning how to learn, learning to know, learning to do, learning to live, learning to be, and learning for personal and professional development.
 With this in mind, the School organizes peer-review teaching activities to provide teachers with opportunities to learn with and from each other by working on real-world problems and sharing industrial experiences.
 Teachers are also encouraged to arrange a time to work off-hour for a consultant company to enhance their real-site experiences and build relationships with the industry.
 In addition, the School coordinates with the University to continuously help instructors improve their teaching and learning strategy by facilitating interaction between instructors and students and giving them feedback from students.
 Formal and closed discussions occur after the IU’s Center of Education Quality Management (CEQM) delivers the results of the Course Evaluation Sheet filled out by students.

-In and out of class, students are always boosted to discover and discuss any topic related to the field.
+In and out of class, students are always encouraged to discover and discuss any topic related to the field.
 The courses focus on creativity, independence, teamwork, organization, and know-how.
 ‘Action learning’, one of the critical factors to enhance life-long learning, is also considered one of the centers of our teaching and learning activities.
 With an understanding of theory and design principles, students are required to implement a real model and perform the test in the laboratory.
 To provide the best optimal model, students must read several online and library documents and analyze them themselves.
-By applying project/problem-based teaching, students learn that there is not only a single solution for the problem, and they must direct to self-learning to find solutions with confidence, creativity, and enjoyment, which are crucial characteristics of life-long learning.
+By applying project/problem-based teaching, students learn that there is not only a single solution for the problem, and they must be directed to self-learning to find solutions with confidence, creativity, and enjoyment, which are crucial characteristics of life-long learning.

-In sort, the School is restricted to providing both teachers and students opportunities to engage in teaching and learning activities and to creating the challenge to understand, explore, and support new essential dimensions of learning such as self-directed learning, learning on demand, informal learning, and collaborative and organizational learning.
+In short, the School is restricted to providing both teachers and students opportunities to engage in teaching and learning activities and to creating the challenge to understand, explore, and support new essential dimensions of learning such as self-directed learning, learning on demand, informal learning, and collaborative and organizational learning.
 Teachers are supported to be learning teachers, continuously pushing themselves to learn new ways to facilitate teaching and learning and increase student engagement.
 The courses require students to apply knowledge and skills in authentic, self-directed problems.
 The courses are designed by integrating working and learning; students can learn within the context of their work on real-world problems with confidence, creativity, and enjoyment.

 STUDENT ASSESSMENT